amvstrm/amvstrm/README.md

 # AMVSTRM
-Anime Streaming Site Built with Nuxt.js, Vuetify and [AMV APIs](https://github.com/amvstrm/api).
+Anime Streaming Site Built with Nuxt.js, Vuetify and [Gogoanime API](https://api.amvstr.ml).

 This Website is still in development and there will be bug and css issue.
 There will be better readme documentation soon.
 We still working on improving the speed and code + the API.